 Arizona Skin Care & Esthetics Schools

-Arizona is a great state for skin care careers and the esthetics schools in the state can help you get the skills and knowledge you need to break into this field.
+Arizona is a great state for skin care careers and the esthetics schools in Arizona can help you get the skills and knowledge you need to break into this field.
 Dry air can damage skin, so in a desert state like Arizona many people need the skills of a esthetician.
 As a skin care professional, you'll be able to help your clients achieve the beautiful skin they want.
 With its many resorts, spas and salons, and the state's progressive attitude toward the field of esthetics, Arizona can be a great place to work as an esthetician.

 Get Esthetics Training in Arizona

 Estheticians, also called skin care specialists, work at Arizona spas, salons, resorts, health clubs, hotels and department stores.
 They clean and care for skin, and provide treatments such as facial massage, aromatherapy, and facials.
 Estheticians teach clients to apply make up and skin care products that are best for their skin types.
 Some Arizona estheticians specialize in medical skin care, working with burn patients, cancer patients, and people with skin damage due to surgery, injury or accidents.
-Students who attend an Arizona esthetics school learn about hygiene for equipment and salons.
+Students who attend an esthetician school in Arizona learn about hygiene for equipment and salons.
 They learn to evaluate clients' skin, apply treatments and skin care products, and apply cosmetics that best suit the clients' needs and appearance.

 Earn Your Arizona Esthetician License

 The Arizona Board of Cosmetology requires esthetics students complete 600 hours of classroom and hands-on training at an approved Arizona esthetics school.
-Following graduation, students must pass both a written and a practical exam to obtain their Arizona Esthetician license.
+Following graduation, students must pass both a written and a practical exam to obtain their Esthetician license in AZ.
 The curriculum at esthetics school stresses the structure and function of skin, and care for the skin using different techniques, equipment, and products.
 Many schools offer classes in business and career development for future estheticians.
 Arizona requires esthetician students study state laws and regulations covering esthetics practice.
 Students in esthetic school learn about cosmetology, skin care products, chemical peels, hair removal, make up products, skin care procedures, and make up application.

 Work as an Arizona Esthetician